andalenavals/andalenavals.github.io/_research/compton.md

 The single backscattering equation
 ======
-A toy model to have an intuitive idea of how the number of backscattered photons depends on the material and the energy of the incidenc photon correspond to assume an uniform single-element material with photon perfectly collimated.
-Under these circunstances the number of backscattered phtons is given by
+A toy model can help provide an intuitive understanding of how the number of backscattered photons is influenced by the material and energy of the incident photon.
+This model assumes a uniform single-element material and perfectly collimated photons.
+Under these circumstances, the number of backscattered photons can be expressed as follows:
 <br/><img src='/images/research/compton/eq1.png'>

+where $I_{0}$ is the incident intensity of photons, $B(E_{\gamma},x)$ is the buildup term, $\mu$ is the attenuation coefficient for the incident photons, $\mu(\theta)$ is the attenuation coefficient for the single backscattered photons (which, in general, depends on the energy), Z is the atomic number/effective number of the material, $n(x)$ is the number density (which depends on the molar density of the material), $d$ is the thickness of the dispersing material, and $\frac{\sigma_{k}}{d\Omega}$ is the Klein-Nishina differential cross section

 GEANT4 simulation